Haoming02/sd-forge-couple/README.md

         - If holding `Shift`, it will also **delete** the corresponding line of prompt
     - Click the `Default Mapping` button to reset the mappings

+- **Presets:**
+    - You can save the current mapping data, and load them again in the future

 - **Draggable Region:**
     - When a bounding box is highlighted, simply drag the box around to reposition the region; drag the edges / corners to resize the region